 - Copy of Birth Certificates – Birth certificates can be required by the airline for age verification for lap kids under 2.
 If you have a different last name than your child this may be needed to establish yourself as the parent.
 In most cases, this is not needed but it is better to have it and not need it than to need it and not have it.

-- Travel Itinerates/boarding passes - I recommend taking a screenshot and keeping on your phone.
+- Travel Itinerates/boarding passes – I recommend taking a screenshot and keeping on your phone.
 It can be difficult to access emails, especially if you are traveling internationally and there is no Wi-Fi readily available.
+Trust us, having an itinerary will make your life easier.

 - Health & Travel Insurance documents – I recommend taking a picture of the front and back of your insurance card for emergency purposes.
 If someone hurts themselves and you need to take a trip to the emergency room having this could have a lot of money.

 With airlines charging for overhead bin space, and the price of checked baggage continuously increasing space is prime real estate when traveling.
-Purchasing travel size toiletries can save a lot of space.
+Purchasing travel-size toiletries can save a lot of space.
 I usually inquire before departing for our vacation if toiletries are available in the room or at the hotel.
 A lot of hotels have items such as toothbrushes, toothpaste, floss, and razors available for guests.

 - Shower Shoes (we usually use cheap flip-flops)